 One of the Club’s purposes is to improve educational opportunities for women and girls.
 Our major focus to achieve that purpose is through scholarships and bursaries at Vancouver Island University (VIU) and at School District 68 Nanaimo-Ladysmith (SD68).

 In February 2001 the Club donated $25,000 to create an endowment with the Vancouver Island University Foundation (formerly Malaspina University College Foundation).
-This endowment has grown to a value of more than $150,000 thanks to additional contributions and the receipt of matching funds from the Province and University.
+This endowment has grown to a value of more than $214,000 thanks to our ongoing contributions and the receipt of matching funds from the Province and University.

 The Club also supports secondary students in SD68.
-In Nanaimo, a book prize was granted up to 1959; after that, it was changed to a $100 award and for some years, a $25 cheque was presented to the Counsellor’s Discretionary Fund.
-Over the years the high school awards have grown to their current levels.
-There are 4 awards: Nanaimo Scholarship, Nanaimo Bursary and the Ladysmith Scholarship.
-2014 was the inaugural year of an award to a Nanaimo graduate entering a two-year Diploma program.
+A book prize was granted up to 1959; after that, it was changed to a $100 award and for some years, a $25 cheque was presented to the Counsellor’s Discretionary Fund.
+Over the years the high school awards have grown to their current level of the Nanaimo Scholarship of $1,600, Nanaimo bursary of $1,100 and the Ladysmith Scholarship of $750.
+2014 was the inaugural year of a $1,000 award to a Nanaimo graduate entering a two-year Diploma program.

-In 2018, with one-time top-ups, our Club will fund annual awards of $12,000 to local high school and university women students.
+In 2018, with one-time top-ups, our Club has funded annual awards of $12,500 to local high school and university women students.
 We are pleased to invite recipients to attend a General meeting each year; their presence continues to inspire us in support of education.

 We receive many cards of thanks from students about the impact of the awards they have received.
 In 1985, the Marjorie Neave Music Scholarship was awarded to Ingrid Jensen, now an international jazz trumpeter.
-When contacted, Ingrid said: “In combination with other awards I received, the Marjorie Neave Scholarship not only gave assistance financially but helped build my confidence to go forward with a career that, at the time, was not considered a traditional or “normal” path for a young woman to take.
-I now live in New York and travel around the world playing and recording jazz.
+Ingrid said: “In combination with other awards I received, the Marjorie Neave Scholarship not only gave assistance financially but helped build my confidence to go forward with a career that, at the time, was not considered a traditional or “normal” path for a young woman to take.
 I consider all of the awards and assistance I received to have contributed to this wonderful life I live.
 Thank you again to the University Women’s Club.”

-A 2015 recipient of the Re-entry award says “Although I had always planned on going back to school, the decision was larger than I had expected.
+A 2015 recipient of the $1,000 VIU Re-entry award says “Although I had always planned on going back to school, the decision was larger than I had expected.
 The award not only will be a financial boost, but it also is just a fabulous personal support for me.”
 At the end of the school year, she sent another note “I wanted to reiterate my absolute appreciation for your scholarship.
-I had a very successful year at ‘getting back in the saddle’ and am looking forward to the fall semester.”
+I had a very successful year at ‘getting back in the saddle.’ ”